The 10 Best Cat Foods In 2023

 • Hydrating canned food

-Why Should You Trust Us?
+Why Trust Cats.com

-Our Veterinary Advisors
+Our Veterinary Advisors:

-The Best Cat Food On The Market: Our Top 10 Picks
+The Best Cat Food on the Market: Our Top 10 Picks

 At the top of the list is Smalls Cat Food.
-It’s hard to beat this wet food’s combination of outstanding protein content, emphasis on animal-sourced ingredients, and exclusion of additives that might harm your cat over time.
+It’s hard to beat this wet food’s combination of outstanding protein content, emphasis on animal-sourced ingredients, and the exclusion of additives that might harm your cat over time.

-#1 Overall Best: Smalls Fresh Cat Food
+#1 Overall Best: Smalls Ground Bird Fresh Cat Food

 • Made In: United States

-• Guaranteed Protein: 15.5% Min
+• Guaranteed Protein: 13% Min

 • Age Range: All Life Stages